stellar/django-polaris/README.md

 1. Install redis: `$ brew install redis` (on macOS)
 1. Inside the repo's root, install the project's dependencies: `$ pipenv install`
 1. You'll need a `.env` file (or the equivalent env vars defined).
 We provide a sample one, which you can copy and modify: `$ cp .env.example .env`
-1. Modify the Stellar account in `.env` as detailed below.
+1. Modify the Stellar account in `.env` as below.
+1. Set up the admin user: `$ pipenv run python src/manage.py createsuperuser`.
+Provide a username, email, and password of your choice.
 1. Run the database migrations: `$ pipenv run python src/manage.py migrate`
 1. Run the redis server in the background: `$ redis-server --daemonize yes`
 1. Run celery: `$ pipenv run celery worker --app app --beat --workdir src -l info`